Alibaba will buyback half of Yahoo stake for $7.1bn

 For Yahoo, the deal gives it the ability to pay dividends, make acquisitions, or buy back its own shares, something its stockholders have been asking for.

 "We look forward to delivering the proceeds of the near-term transaction to our shareholders," said Timothy R Morse, chief financial officer at Yahoo.

-Some analysts have said that most of Yahoo's value is based on its Asian assets, and selling them will allow its core US operations to be valued by investors.'New chapter'
+Some analysts have said that most of Yahoo's value is based on its Asian assets, and selling them will allow its core US operations to be valued by investors.